CPettifo/WHED_API/README.md

 ### Running locally

-ensure that you have setup environment variables with correct configuration for your development environment (see .env.example).
+Ensure that you have setup environment variables with correct configuration for your development environment (see .env.example).
 The service attempt to will load from a .env if the file is present.